aditya8138/UTD/CS6350/Assignments/README.md

 # Assignments Solutions for CS6350 2017 Summer Big Data
+Note that there are normally 6 programming assignments, 5 reading assignments and some classroom assignments in this course.
+From the forth assignment, programming platform moves to Databricks, and the course became a mess from this point on.
+I found it meaningless to track changes with git.

-The solutions for each assignment are packaged as `cs6350.assignmentX.partY`.
+Thus, this repository only include my personal solutions for programming assignment 1 to 3.
+The solutions are packaged as `cs6350.assignmentX.partY`.

-*All the solutions are not graded.*
+___All the solutions are not graded.___

 ## Compilation